Tyler Jay

-Tyler Ryan Jay (born April 19, 1994) is an American professional baseball pitcher for the Joliet Slammers of the Frontier League.
-He played college baseball at the University of Illinois and was drafted by the Minnesota Twins in the first round of the 2015 MLB draft.
+Tyler Ryan Jay (born April 19, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Mets and Milwaukee Brewers.
+Jay played college baseball at the University of Illinois and was drafted by the Minnesota Twins in the first round of the 2015 MLB draft.
+He made his MLB debut in 2024 with the Mets.

 Career

 Amateur career

 Jay attended Lemont High School in Lemont, Illinois.
 He played both baseball and football at Lemont.
-Jay committed to the University of Illinois to play college baseball for the Fighting Illini.
-As a freshman, he appeared in 18 games, going 1–3 with a 3.10 earned run average (ERA) and 20 strikeouts.
+Jay committed to the University of Illinois Urbana-Champaign to play college baseball for the Fighting Illini.
+As a freshman, he appeared in 18 games, pitching to a 1–3 win–loss record with a 3.10 earned run average (ERA) and 20 strikeouts.
 As a sophomore in 2014, he took over as the closer and had 10 saves, a 1.94 ERA and 47 strikeouts.
 After the season, Jay played for the United States collegiate national team during the summer, and also played collegiate summer baseball for the Yarmouth-Dennis Red Sox of the Cape Cod Baseball League.
 As a junior in 2015, he had a 1.08 ERA, 76 strikeouts and 14 saves.